How to Get Things Done and Stop Procrastinating

-Ideas float in and out of my mind and many never get acted on.
+Ideas float in and out of your mind and many never get acted on.
 What are we waiting for?
-There is no perfect time to take action and conditions do not have to be perfect because they never will be!
+There is no perfect time to take action and conditions do not have to be perfect because they never will be.

 "Nothing is so fatiguing as the eternal hanging on of an uncompleted task."